Table of Contents

 Mahasudarshan Kwath is useful in fever due to various reasons such as flu, Vishamjwar, Malaria, Chikungunya etc.

 Mahasudarshan Kwath is herbal liquid medicine based on Asava Arishtha principle of Ayurveda.
 Asava and Arishtha are Ayurvedic medicines prepared by fermentation.
 These are medicated spirituous liquors.
 Fermentation generates alcohol which in turn extracts the active constituent of medicinal herbs.
-The self-generated alcohol also helps in better and rapid absorption of drug in body.
+The self-generated alcohol also helps in better and rapid absorption of the drug in the body.
 All Asava and Arishtha possess common property of being stomachic, stimulant, astringent and tonic.
 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.

 - Manufacturer: Many Ayurvedic Pharmacies